Code-Institute-Submissions/b1ndark-project1/README.md

 ## __User Experience__

 Visitors:
-- User will be presented with a website that will help them with the next Algarve trip.
+- Users will be presented with a website that will help them get information about Algarve.
 - The users will acquire knowledge of what they might be interested in, either beaches or activities.
-- They will be able to request info on the content that is either being displayed or that they might have heard about (beaches or activities).
+- They will be able to request info on the content that is either being displayed or that they might have heard about in the Algarve (beaches or activities).

 Goals:
 - To inform the user with provided content.